andersonscreekps/andersonscreekps-website/content/news/2022/02/school-and-house-captains.md

 +++
 date = 2022-02-11T00:00:00Z
-description = "Congratulations to our new School Captains, Vice Captains and House Captains." title = "School and House Captains"
+summary = "Congratulations to our new School Captains, Vice Captains and House Captains." title = "School and House Captains"

 +++